hgentl/Freight/README.md

 This project challenged me to design a small but extensible object model.
 Rather than implementing each freight service independently, I identified the behaviour they shared and modelled it in a common base class, allowing specialised services to extend that functionality where required.

 ### Features
-* Models different freight service types.
+* Models different types of freight services.
+* Calculates prices based on freight characteristics.
+* Calculates parcel dimensions and checks them against shipping limits.
+* Stores tracking information and parcel contents for tracked parcels.
-* Calculates service prices based on freight characteristics.
+* Calculates removal service prices based on freight volume.
-* Uses a common abstraction to represent different freight types.
-* Demonstrates polymorphic price calculation through a shared interface.

 ---
 ## Design Highlights
-The project separates shared freight behaviour into an abstract Freight class while allowing specialised freight services to extend and customise that behaviour.
+The project separates shared freight behaviour into an `abstract` `Freight` class while allowing specialised freight services to extend and customise that behaviour.
 Pricing is represented through a dedicated interface, demonstrating how inheritance and interfaces can be combined to create a flexible object-oriented design.

 ### Inheritance & Abstract Classes
-`Parcel`, `TrackedParcel` and `Removal` inherit common functionality from `Freight`, extending it with behaviour specific to each freight service.
+`Parcel`, `TrackedParcel`, and `Removal` inherit common functionality from `Freight`, extending it with behaviour specific to each freight service.

 The different freight services all share common information, such as customer details and pricing behaviour.
 Rather than duplicating this logic across multiple classes, I introduced an abstract Freight class to provide a common foundation while allowing each service to implement its own specialised behaviour.
 ### Polymorphism & Interfaces
 Different freight services calculate their prices in different ways.
-By introducing a PriceQuoter interface, each service can implement its own pricing logic while still being used in a consistent way by the rest of the application.
+By introducing a `PriceQuoter` interface, each service can implement its own pricing logic while still being used in a consistent way by the rest of the application.

 ### Class Hierarchy
 ```
+               PriceQuoter
+               (Interface)
+                    ▲
+                    │
                  Freight
                (Abstract Class)
                     │
-        ┌───────────────┴─────────────┐
+        ┌───────────┴──────────┐
         │                      │
       Parcel                 Removal
         │
   TrackedParcel

-   PriceQuoter
-   (Interface)
-        ▲
-        │
-     Freight
 ```

 ---